agile-ts/documentation/docs/Interfaces.md

 ## `CollectConfig`

-This is the `CollectConfig` Interface, and it is used as configuration object in the `collect()` method of a Collection.
+The `CollectConfigInterface` is used as configuration object in functions like `collect()`.
-Here is a Typescript Interface of the Object for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
 ```ts
 export interface CollectConfigInterface<DataType = any> {